psrenergy-docs/sddp-release-notes/docs/sddp17.3.md

 ## New features and improvements

 * Model
-  * Added new output reporting water inflow due to upstream plants (including the hourly model)
+  * Added new output reporting water inflow due to upstream plants

 # SDDP 17.3.10rc6